beekeeper-studio/beekeeper-studio/README.md

 ## Features

 - Autocomplete SQL query editor with syntax highlighting
-- Tabbed interface, so you can run multiple queries at once
+- Tabbed interface, so you can multitask
+- Sort and filter table data to find just what you need
 - Sensible keyboard-shortcuts
 - Save queries for later
 - Query run-history, so you can find that one query you got working 3 days ago